How to Calculate Car Lease Payment

 For these reasons, and because I see "borrowing value to be repaid with interest" as nothing more than a legal way for the super-wealthy to inconspicuously siphon money out of the pockets of average hard-working Joes and Janes, the only car acquisition method I recommend is to save up and pay cash for a used car.

-I realize that because we weren't raised to grow slow, paying as we go, paying cash for a vehicle is probably not an option for you at this very moment -- thanks to all of the borrowing from tomorrow you've done in the past.
+I realize that because we weren't raised to grow slow and pay as we go, paying cash for a vehicle is probably not an option for you at this very moment -- thanks to all of the borrowing from tomorrow you've done in the past.

 So how do you go from borrowing to acquire vehicles to paying cash for them so you can save thousands, even tens of thousands of dollars in finance charges and/or leasing fees over the course of your lifetime?
-Start small and work your way up.

 If you stop borrowing money to pay for all of the relatively small purchases that most people put on their credit cards, eventually you will rid yourself of monthly credit card payments.

 Then, once you no longer have any credit card payments you can then begin to redirect those payments into a "depreciation account."

 What's a depreciation account?
 It's an account you use to pay cash to replace your assets as they wear out.

 In any case, as you form your habit of paying cash for everything you buy, and faithfully deposit the payment savings into your depreciation account, you will be able to make larger and larger down payments on your future car purchases.